From masks to cohorting, a guide to back-to-school rules across the country

 Saskatchewan first unveiled a set of back-to-school guidelines in June, but released more details Aug.
 4.

-Back to class: Students will return to class as early as Sept.
+Back to class: Premier Scott Moe announced on Aug.
+15 that the date students will return to classes is being delayed until Sept.
+8. The province had said in June that students would return to class as early as Sept.
 1.

 Groups: Groups of students and staff members assigned to them should stick together throughout the day and try not to mingle with other groups.
 Schools should aim to minimize the number of different instructors who interact with students throughout the day.